FreddyJS/LinkedList_CPP/README.md

 # DoublyLinkedList for C++

 C++ library that provides all the necessary methods to handle a dynamic type list.
+The LinkedList needs to be created with dynamic allocation in order to work properly!

 ## How to use
 ### LinkedList Class